-- ASHA's Identify the Signs campaign reached more than 140 million consumers.
+- ASHA's Identify the Signs campaign has reached more than half a billion consumers.

-- ASHA's Listen To Your Buds campaign has reached media audiences in the hundreds of millions using audiologists all around the country as media sources.
+- ASHA's Listen To Your Buds campaign has reached media audiences in the hundreds of millions by working with audiologists all around the country as media sources.

 - ASHA's public information efforts reach millions of consumers each year, and almost a third of the visitors to ASHA's website are from the public.

 - ASHA collaborated on the development and implementation of the World Health Organization's (WHO) Make Listening Safe campaign, which launched in March 2015 and raises global awareness of noise-induced hearing loss threats facing the young; WHO later held an October 2015 conference at its Geneva headquarters with representatives from various backgrounds, including ASHA, to discuss developing global standards for safe listening.

 - Reaching an audience of more than 40 million, ASHA's 2015 Better Hearing and Speech Month outreach highlighted polling results where parents expressed concern about their children's misuse of personal audio technology and the harm that it could cause their hearing.

 - In 2012, ASHA collaborated with AARP on a national poll of AARP members' hearing health, which outlined the state of hearing among the 50+ generation.